itsmarsss/trade-protection/src/data/md/ArgumentsAgainstTradeProtection.md

 ## Less Choice

 The implementation of trade protections will likely limit the amount of goods imported into a country.
-This will cause the market to have a limited amount of choices mostly provided by domestic producers.
+This will cause the market to have a limited amount of choices mostly provided by domestic firms.

 ## Lack of Incentives for Domestic Firms to Become More Efficient